 ADA Technical Assistance

-SOURCES provides benefits planning and outreach for SSI and SSDI beneficiaries 14-64 years of age who are interested in employment.
-Services will assist individuals in: understanding how work will affect your benefits; developing a plan to become self-supporting; networking with other agencies that can help with vocational training and job placement.
+Sources provides benefits planning and outreach to Social Security Administration (SSI/SSDI) beneficiaries who are interested in employment.
+Services will assist individuals in: understanding how work will affect your benefits; developing a plan to become self-sufficient; networking with other agencies that can help with vocational training; and job placement.

 For individuals who have been approved for services by the Department of Human Services Division of Aging and Adult Services, Sources serves as a case manager/counselor for an individual with a disability who has attendant care services.
-Sources will orientate persons to the concept of consumer-direction providing training on how to recruit, interview, hire, evaluate, manage or dismiss attendants.
+Sources will support individuals in self-direction services providing training on how to recruit, interview, hire, evaluate, manage or dismiss attendants.